jperezvisaires/bertso-ai/ARTICLE/doinuGAN.md

 [![Puntuka, bertsolariak](bertsolariak_.jpg)](https://www.youtube.com/watch?v=mC6YQ9_aVrs)

 Did you notice that the base used by both of the bertsolari is the same?
-This base is could doinu(a).
+This base is called doinu(a).
 Doinus are transmitted from generation to generation, and it is very important for bertsolaris to know them well, because they need to use the doinu suggested by the **gaijartzaile** (moderator) or the other bertsolaris to sing their bertsoz.

 ### Can we improvise over the improvisation?